3 Ways You Can Respond When Students Turn In Incomplete Work

 It’s like looking at a photograph where only a small bit of the picture is discernible, but you can’t tell that what you’re actually looking at.

-You can simply take the work.
+1. You can simply accept the work.
 (I did this for years and found myself getting frustrated with students’ lack of care.
 Yes, I took it personally sometimes).

 I’ve found the most effective of these three techniques is the third strategy.
 Of course, I reiterate why I need the assignment, but handing the assignment back for completion with the express understanding that the grade remains a zero until I receive a completed assignment motivates kids to complete the work.